apple1367/osu-mania-difficulty-calculater/README.md

 This program does not work with infinite BPM or 0 BPM songs.

-if the beatmap has large(almost infinite) or extreamly small (almost 0) BPM, it takes long times.
+if the beatmap has large(almost infinite) or extreamly small (almost 0) BPM, it might inaccurate.

 (if BPM is large, almost infinite groups are made. they usually does not effect diff, but it takes A LONG TIME.)